 Many of our existing industries also are of a complementary nature.
 Wayne County’s largest industrial employer, cellulose products manufacturer Rayonier Advanced Materials, is a major purchaser of raw materials such as locally grown timber.
 Rayonier's activities support approximately 1 million acres of working forests in Wayne County and across Southeast Georgia.
 Even so, other industries find Wayne County attractive for its superior logistical advantages and the quality of life available to executives and their employees.

 Wayne County businesses operate within a right-to-work state and have low union membership.
-Additionally, Georgia has been named the top state for doing business six years in a row by Area Development magazine and the best state climate for business for a record seven years in a row by Site Selection magazine.
+Additionally, Georgia has been named the top state for doing business eight years in a row by Area Development magazine and the best state climate for business for a record eight years in a row by Site Selection magazine.

 Pet Bedding & Cat Litter